-In addition to the Alternatives 1 - 3, the following site restrictions must be met if Class B sludge is land applied:
+In addition to the Alternatives 1 - 3, the following site restrictions must be met if Class B biosolids are land applied:

 - i.
-Food crops with harvested parts that touch the sewage sludge/soil mixture and are totally above the land surface shall not be harvested for 14 months after application of sewage sludge. - ii.
-Food crops with harvested parts below the surface of the land shall not be harvested for 20 months after application of sewage sludge when the sewage sludge remains on the land surface for 4 months or longer prior to incorporation into the soil. - iii.
-Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of sewage sludge when the sewage sludge remains on the land surface for less than 4 months prior to incorporation into the soil. - iv.
-Food crops, feed crops, and fiber crops shall not be harvested for 30 days after application of sewage sludge. - v.
-Animals shall not be allowed to graze on the land for 30 days after application of sewage sludge. - vi.
-Turf grown on land where sewage sludge is applied shall not be harvested for 1 year after application of the sewage sludge when the harvested turf is placed on either land with a high potential for public exposure or a lawn.
+Food crops with harvested parts that touch the biosolids/soil mixture and are totally above the land surface shall not be harvested for 14 months after application of biosolids. - ii.
+Food crops with harvested parts below the surface of the land shall not be harvested for 20 months after application of biosolids when the biosolids remain on the land surface for 4 months or longer prior to incorporation into the soil. - iii.
+Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of biosolids when the biosolids remain on the land surface for less than 4 months prior to incorporation into the soil. - iv.
+Food crops, feed crops, and fiber crops shall not be harvested for 30 days after application of biosolids. - v.
+Domestic livestock shall not be allowed to graze on the land for 30 days after application of biosolids. - vi.
+Turf grown on land where biosolids are applied shall not be harvested for 1 year after application of the biosolids when the harvested turf is placed on either land with a high potential for public exposure or a lawn. - vii.
+Public access to land with a high potential for public exposure shall be restricted for 1 year after application of biosolids.

-- vii.
-Public access to land with a high potential for public exposure shall be restricted for 1 year after application of sewage sludge. - viii.
-Public access to land with a low potential for public exposure shall be restricted for 30 days after application of sewage sludge. - ix.
-Land application of sludge shall be in accordance with the buffer zone requirements found in 30 TAC § 312.44.

-4. Vector Attraction Reduction Requirements
+- viii.
+Public access to land with a low potential for public exposure shall be restricted for 30 days after application of biosolids. - ix.
+Land application of biosolids shall be in accordance with the buffer zone requirements found in 30 TAC § 312.44. - 4.
+Vector Attraction Reduction Requirements